Year 5 Team: Mr J McCabe (Class Teacher)

 Reminders

--Homework for Maths and English has been set via Mirodo and should be completed on or before the following Wednesday (18th January).
+-Homework for Maths and English continues to be set via Mirodo and should be completed on or before the following Wednesday (24th January).

 -Weekly spellings are accessible via Google Classroom.